loopbackio/loopback-connector-cloudant/doc/advanced-queries.md

 ### Regex Filtering

-LoopBack filter uses `regexp` as the regular expression field name, the connector converts it to a cloudant syntax name, which is `$regex`, then send the corresponding query to database.
-Therefore please provide `regexp` instead of `$regex` or `regex` in the filter of a LoopBack api, for example:
+LoopBack filter uses `regexp` as the regular expression field name, the connector converts it to a cloudant syntax name, which is `$regex`, then sends the corresponding query to database.
+Therefore, please provide `regexp` instead of `$regex` or `regex` in the filter of a LoopBack api, for example:

 ```
 MyModel.find({where: {regexp: '^A'}}, cb);